cockroachdb/docs/stop-a-node.md

 -----|------------
 `--certs` | The path to the directory containing the node's [security certificates](create-security-certificates.html).
 If the node was started with security (i.e., without the `--insecure` flag), the `--certs` flag is required. <br><br> **Default:** certs
 `--host` | A valid address for reaching the node.
 If the node advertises itself on multiple addresses (internal hostname, internal ip, external hostname, external ip, etc.), this can be any one of them. <br><br>**Default:** localhost
-`--insecure` |  Whether the node is running with or without security.
-If the node is running without security (no authentication or encryption), set this flag.
-If the node is running with security, leave this flag out.
+`--insecure` | Whether or not the cluster is secure (authentication and encrypted client/node and inter-node communication).
+If the cluster is secure, set the `--certs` flag but leave this flag out.
+If the cluster is insecure, set this flag.
 `--port` | The port over which the node communicates to the rest of the cluster and clients communicate to the node. <br><br>**Default:** 26257

 ## Examples